NithishGovind/ROS-Humble-docker-with-gui/README.md

     ```sh
     sudo docker run -it --user ros --network=host --ipc=host -v $PWD:/my_source my_image

-    -user ros: Runs the container as the ros user.
+- --user ros: Runs the container as the ros user.
-    - network=host: Uses the host network stack.
+- --network=host: Uses the host network stack.
-    -ipc=host: Shares IPC namespace with the host.
+- --ipc=host: Shares IPC namespace with the host.
 - -v $PWD:/my_source: Mounts the current directory to /my_source in the container.
 my_image: The Docker image to run.